Te Rerenga Ora Iti, Waiariki, Te Reuroa, Waipapa

 The University of Auckland Marae, Department of Māori Studies, 16 Wynyard Street

-Around the walls are the captains and priest-navigators of the waka that brought the ancestors of the different tribes to Aotearoa (New Zealand) in the 14th century.
-Also included is Tangi’ia, an ancestor whose presence connects the islands of the Pacific with Aotearoa thus incorporating the Pacific as a tribal connection.
+On the walls are the captains and priest-navigators of the waka that brought the different tribes here in the 14th century and Tangi’ia, an ancestor whose presence connects the islands of the Pacific with Aotearoa.

 6.